 If that’s not the case, then perhaps you need to take a closer look at your data integrity (just like we’ve done at FormAssembly).
 Here are a few tips straight from our experience.

 Improving your data integrity is possible, and it can even be simple to accomplish with everyone in alignment.
 Here are several actions to incorporate into your strategy.

 - Always score your leads.
 Prospects aren’t created equal, and that means you must understand which actions yield the highest results.
 Get granular with your behavioral data, and automate the lead scoring process to save time and effort.

 - Use a conversational approach.
 Conversation-based marketing and instant response messaging services keep your MQLs engaged.
 If you don’t have a solution for closing the gap between the first point of interest and the first interaction, it’s time to make some changes.

 - Say “no” to distorted KPIs.
 So you’ve generated a huge contact list of potential MQLs.
 So what?
 Ditch the bloated metrics and get hyper-focused on the people who are actually ready, eager, and willing to hear from you.
 You may need to shift resources in order to spend more energy and resources on the conversion process.

 Do less of this

 If you’re serious about making sure that MQL actually means something, then you’ve got to stop doing some of the things that create the most serious problems.
-Based on our experience, I’m going to recommend that you put an end to these habits:
+Try to put an end to these habits:

 - Throwing around terms with loose definitions.
 Anyone can toss around acronyms like MQL and SQL.
 Do your team members know what those phrases actually represent?
 Have you established clear and transparent benchmarks that everyone understands?
 If not, you’ve got a foundational problem that no amount of leads will solve.